-This article will focus on balance sheet lending from the perspective of peer-to-peer platforms and crowdinvesting, so if that is your focus of interest – please read on to learn more as we dive into the details below.
+This article will focus on balance sheet lending.
+We look at it from the perspective of peer-to-peer platforms and crowdinvesting, so let’s learn more as we dive into the details below.

 Balance Sheet Lending Versus P2P Lending

 Where does the money used for lending come from?
-This question is crucial for understanding which of the two main alternative lending models, p2p lending or balance sheet lending, a loan belong to.
-Therefore, a useful question to ask oneself is: Do the money come from the marketplace (p2p lending is also known as marketplace lending) or the balance sheet of the p2p platform entity?
+This question is crucial if you want to understand which of the two main alternative lending models, P2P lending or balance sheet lending, the platform is using.
+The most useful question to ask is:

 Cost Structure and Funding Process

-As mentioned above, investors in traditional peer-to-peer lending take both the risk and the return (in the form of interest payments).
-This makes the cost structure significantly different between balance sheet lending and p2p lending, as the capital is provided by the investors, or set aside funds to cover loan defaults, as the risk is covered by the investors and not the platform itself.
-Therefore, the platform company in a pure p2p lending model does not have to acquire capital to finance loans.
-In the same way, a p2p lending platform does not have to set aside funds to cover loan defaults, as the risk is covered by the investors and not the platform itself.
+In peer to peer lending, unlike with a balance sheet lender, investors assume both the risk and the return (in the form of interest payments).
+This makes the cost structure significantly different between balance sheet lending and P2P lending.
+The capital base comes from the investors.
+The platform could set aside funds to cover loan defaults, but the risk is to the investors and not the platform itself.
+This is also why many P2P platforms with loan originators use buyback guarantees (link to buyback article).
+A standard P2P lending business model does not have to acquire capital to finance loans.
+Instead, they must attract investors.
+In the same way, a P2P lending platform does not have to set aside funds to cover loan defaults.
+Some will.
+Others won’t.

-In general, when comparing the cost structure of balance sheet lending and p2p lending we find that the cost structure of pure p2p lending platforms is more transparent for the investor and often creates more value, but only if the investor is able to manage his/her risk by diversifying across these five key elements for diversification in p2p lending.
+When comparing the cost structure of balance sheet lending and peer-to-peer lending, we find that the cost structure of standard P2P lending platforms is more transparent for the investor.
+P2P lending often creates more value, especially if the investor is able to manage his/her risk by diversifying across currency, geography, platform type, loan type, and repayment type, as identified in our article on diversification in P2P lending.

 The Future of Balance Sheet Lending and P2P Lending